William Ruto sworn in as Kenya's president after close vote | Politics

 - Kenya

-Scores of people were crushed and injured as Kenyans on Tuesday forced their way into a stadium where William Ruto is being inaugurated as president.
+The event began with some chaos.
+Scores of people were crushed and injured as they forced their way into the packed stadium.

+A medic said a fence fell down after people pushed it and about 60 were injured, though the number may rise.

 People tried to dodge baton-wielding security forces.
 Some failed.
 "I was beaten by the police after trying to get inside," said one witness, Benson Kimutai.